WHO WE ARE

 Mr. Randall Karim

-Mr. Karim holds a Bachelor’s Degree in Economics and Management; Master’s Degree in Economics and Master of Business Administration (Distinction) from the University of the West Indies.
-He also holds a Bachelor of Laws (LLB) Degree from the University of London and Postgraduate Legal Practice Course (LPC) from De Montfort University, Leicester, UK (Distinction).
-He is an Attorney at Law and graduate of the Executive Program, John F. Kennedy School of Government at Harvard University, Massachusetts, USA.
-He is also a certified Project Management Professional (P.M.P.).
+He holds a Double Major Bachelor of Science Degree in Economics and Management; a Master of Science Degree in Economics; Master of Business Administration (with distinction) from the University of the West Indies.
+He also holds a Bachelor of Laws Degree from the University of London and Postgraduate Diploma in Legal Practice (with distinction) from De Montfort University, Leicester in the UK.
+Mr. Karim is certified Project Management Professional (P.M.P.).

-During his tenure at the MTI, he has served on several Cabinet appointed Committees and on the Board of Directors of state agencies tasked with implementing trade and investment-related policies for Trinidad and Tobago.
+Mr. Karim was called to the Bar as an Attorney-at-Law in January 2022 and has served on several Cabinet appointed Committees and on the Board of Directors of State Agencies tasked with implementing trade and investment-related policies for Trinidad and Tobago.

 HEADS OF DIRECTORATES